 The application must be based on an existing invention approved by unitec at the time of the innogap project submission.

 Unitec created the INNOGAP proof-of-principle fund to help researchers at UNIGE and HUG to move their research discoveries toward practical implementation.
 The INNOGAP fund increases the value of their inventions, improves the chances of realizing societal benefits of research and enhance UNIGE's and HUG's ability to license them to existing or newly created companies.

-Every year, Unitec distributes up to 5 INNOGAP grants of up to 30'000CHF each to UNIGE and HUG innovators to help them finance proof-of-principle or prototyping projects.
+Every year, Unitec distributes INNOGAP grants of up to 30'000CHF each to UNIGE and HUG innovators to help them finance proof-of-principle or prototyping projects.

 The INNOGAP fund stems on the one side from UNIGE licensing revenues and on the other side by a yearly input from HUG.
 Thus, INNOGAP grants are a solidarity contribution to boost creativity and innovation within our institutions.

 A new regulation (RVR decision dated 30 August 2017) updates the conditions for the grant of the Nessim-Habif prize (medicine-surgery).
 The prize is renamed Nessim-Habif INNOGAP prize in Life Sciences.
 The conditions are now the same as those applicable with the INNOGAP Fund.

 Up to three Nessim-Habif INNOGAP prizes in Life Sciences of up to CHF 30'000 each, can be attributed on an annual basis.